 A detox cleanse can help us feel great again, ridding our bodies of the bad things that can accumulate over time.
 Changing our daily dietary habits can also go a long way toward detoxifying the body.

 Each new client arrives at the naturopath or nutritionist’s office with a different list of health symptoms or issues.
-One may complain about daily headaches, while the other has elevated blood pressure.
+One may complain about daily headaches, while the other may have elevated blood pressure.

 Autoimmune = 1 out of 5 people in the US